 av table, records the fact that the source documents the language variety.
 Such a record is redundant if the database contains all of the denotations that the source provides evidence for.
 But that is not true for sources that have not yet been fully assimilated.

 The character encoding of the database is UTF-8.
 Any Unicode character can be included in a text value of any column in any table.
 Procedures that add and modify data further restrict text values, limiting them to values that comply with Unicode Normalization Form NFC.
 Values in the

 ex table, containing degraded expression texts, are subject to additional restrictions.

 For the development of quality-control procedures, and for editorial inspection, it can be useful to classify characters in terms of whether they are normal for particular language varieties.
 The database maintains records, in the

 cu table, identifying the statuses of characters as Unicode exemplar characters in language varieties.

 Editors of the database adhere to some conventions with respect to characters in the texts of expressions, by standardizing the orthographic forms of expressions.
 To record decisions that they make about such standards, editors can record, in the

-cp table, classifications of particular characters as approved for particular language varieties.
+cp table, classifications of particular characters as typical for particular language varieties.

 Each source can be associated, in the